LoyolaChicagoBooks/introcs-csharp/source/data/io.rst

 Running our Xamarin Studio Examples Solution
 -----------------------------------------------

-If you are just starting Xamarin Studio, and you have *not* run our solution before:
+If you are starting Xamarin Studio and have *not* run our solution before:

 #.
 Make sure you have downloaded and unzipped our
     `examples <https://github.com/LoyolaChicagoBooks/introcs-csharp-examples/archive/master.zip>`_.
-    You get a folder with a mouythfull of a name :file:`introcs-csharp-examples-master`.
+    You get a folder with the long name :file:`introcs-csharp-examples-master`.
 We will assume you reduce the name of the folder to the much shorter :file:`examples`.
 #.
 On the Xamarin Studio Welcome screen select the button Open....
 #.
 You get an open-file dialog.
 Navigate to our :file:`examples` solution.
 #.
 Select :file:`examples/examples.sln`.
 The sln is short for solution.

-The next time you come to the Welcome screen, our examples should be listed in the Recent Projects, and you can click to open it directly.
+The next time you come to the Welcome screen, our examples should be listed in the Recent Projects list, and you can click to open it directly.

 Copying and Modifying Our Example Xamarin Studio Projects
 ----------------------------------------------------------------